jcampos8782/COVID19-API/init/mongo-init/README.md

 # Mongo-Init

+## Overview
 This initialization script is designed for collections of time-series data which are bound to geographic locations.
 The scripts creates three collections:

  - regions: A collection of regions names with an optional `parent_id` which references a parent region.
  - locations: A geographic point associated with a region.
+Enables Geolocation lookups of regions
- - series: A collection of data series with denormalized location information
+ - series: Series data associated with one or more regions

 Entries into the `series` collection are aggregated by region.
 In other words, there is only one entry in the `series` collection per region.
 However, there can be multiple series associated with a region.
 The series are collected into